carbon-language/carbon-lang/llvm/docs/AMDGPUOperandSyntax.rst

 Symbols
 -------

-A symbol is a named 64-bit value, representing a relocatable address or an absolute (non-relocatable) number.
+A symbol is a named 64-bit integer value, representing a relocatable address or an absolute (non-relocatable) number.

 Symbol names have the following syntax: